CalyxOS/calyxos.org/pages/docs/guide/updates/index.md

 Some of the apps included with CalyxOS are updated via F-Droid.

-You can check for updates by opening F-Droid and pulling down to refresh.
+You can check for updates by opening F-Droid and navigating to the "My apps" tab.

-This will show any available updates in the Updates tab.
+This will show any available updates for your installed apps.